 Meet Alex Caspero

 I can’t believe we are only weeks away from Thanksgiving.
-And even though this year may be a little different than others, I hope that your celebrating somewhere– even if it’s just with your own family.
-I’m not quite sure what we’re doing this year as it’ll just be my little group of four.
-There’s a part of me that wants to cook a giant feast anyways, while I’m equally pulled to bucking all tradition and making homemade pasta instead.
+Even though it’s just my family of four, there’s a part of me that wants to cook a giant feast anyways, while I’m equally pulled to bucking all tradition and making homemade pasta instead.
 I mean, if I could choose to overeat any food group, it would most definitely be pasta.